What Is NLP?

 A key element of NLP is that we form our unique internal mental maps of the world as a product of the way we filter and perceive information absorbed through our five senses from the world around us.

 - Neuro: Each individual has established their own unique mental filtering system for processing the millions of bits of data being absorbed through the senses.
-Our first mental map of the world is constituted of internal images, sounds, tactile awareness, internal sensations, tastes and smells that form as result of the neurological filtering process.
+Our first mental map of the world is constituted of internal images, sounds, tactile awareness, internal sensations, tastes and smells that form as a result of the neurological filtering process.
 The first mental map is called ‘First Access’ in NLP.

 - Linguistic: We then assign personal meaning to the information being received from the world outside.
 We form our second mental map by assigning language to the internal images, sounds and feelings, tastes and smells, thus forming everyday conscious awareness.
 The second mental map is called the Linguistic Map (sometimes known as Linguistic Representation)